SAP/project-fontus/docs/Taint_persistence.md

 3. Taint the DB dump

-The `com.sap.fontus.sql.tainter.SQLRewriter` class has a main method to taint all SQL statements in a text file.
-This assumes the input file (called `dump.sql`) is in the current working directory.
-If run that way it will create a `tainted_dump.sql` file containing all tainted statements.
+The `sql-tainter` tool taints all SQL statements in a provided text file.
+This jar takes an input file, e.g., called `dump.sql`.
+When invoked via `java -jar ./tools/sql-tainter/build/libs/sql-tainter.jar`  it will create a `tainted_dump.sql` file containing all tainted statements in the current working directory.

-If this worked without errors (haha), go to TODO.
+If this worked without errors (haha), go to step 5.

 4. There were a bunch of errors...